DEIB-GECO/genereg/doc/source/initialization.rst

 		gr.Initialize.library_init()

 This function builds the complete directory tree for storing files and results in the *library workspace*, it downloads and saves the complete lists of Transcription Factors (from both UniProt and ENCODE) and human genes (from HGNC) to be used for the **Gene - TFs Mapping** phase, and it creates some useful soon-to-be-used files, starting from the "*Genes_of_Interest.xlsx*" table.
-Here it is how the *library workspace* is structured:
+Here, it is how the *library workspace* is structured:

 .. image:: images/directory_tree.png